R-parity violating two-loop level rainbowlike contribution to the fermion electric dipole moment: Introduction

-In this work we focus on the $CP$ violation of the $R$-parity violating (RPV) sector \cite{rpvphenomenology}.
-The conservation of the $R$-parity is often assumed to keep the lightest supersymmetric particle stable, but this is only an {\it ad hoc} assumption, and phenomenologically, the existence of the RPV interactions is still allowed.
-The (trilinear) RPV interactions contribute to the fermion EDM from the two-loop level \cite{rpvedm2-loop}, and the Barr-Zee type process (see Fig. \ref{fig:barr-zee}) is currently known to give the dominant effect \cite{yamanaka,barr-zee}.

-Recently, it was pointed that the two-loop level {\it rainbowlike} contribution to the fermion EDM may have comparable size with the leading Barr-Zee type process in the $R$-parity conserving sector \cite{rainbowpilaftsis,rainbowyamanaka}.
-This contribution has a fermion-sfermion inner loop, connected to the fermion external line with a Higgsino and a gaugino, and the flavor structure is exactly the same as for the Barr-Zee type diagram, with the same coupling constants.
-In the RPV sector, similar rainbowlike diagrams can be drawn by replacing the Higgsino with the neutrino (see Fig. \ref{fig:RPV_rainbow}), and it is therefore of necessity to evaluate and analyze this potentially sizable contribution.
+The RPV is also strongly constrained by EDM experiments, according to previous analyses up to two-loop level \cite{Godbole:1999ye,Abel:1999yz,Herczeg:1999me,Chang:2000wf,Choi:2000bg,Keum:2000ak,Kim:2001se,Faessler:2006vi,Faessler:2006at,Chiou:2006qk,Yamanaka:2012hm,Yamanaka:2012zy,Yamanaka:2012zq,Yamanaka:2012ep,Yamanaka:2014mda,Yamanaka:2014nba,Yamanaka:2012zq,Yanase:2018qqq}.
+It is currently known that the leading contribution is given by the Barr-Zee type diagrams \cite{Barr:1990vd} generated by trilinear RPV interactions (see Fig. \ref{fig:barr-zee}) \cite{Yamanaka:2012hm,Yamanaka:2012zq,Yamanaka:2014mda}, under the assumption of the absence of soft supersymmetry breaking in the RPV sector.
+The Barr-Zee type process is also relevant in the R-parity conserving sector, and it often provides a large contribution, but it was pointed that the two-loop level {\it rainbowlike} contribution may have a comparable size as regard the fermion EDM \cite{Pilaftsis:1999bq,Yamanaka:2012ia} and the muon anomalous magnetic moment \cite{Fargnoli:2013zda,Fargnoli:2013zia}.
+This contribution has a fermion-sfermion inner loop, connected to the fermion external line with a Higgsino and a gaugino, and the flavor structure as well as the coupling constants involved are exactly the same as for the Barr-Zee type diagrams.
+In the RPV sector, similar rainbowlike diagrams can also be drawn by replacing the Higgsino by a neutrino (see Fig. \ref{fig:RPV_rainbow}), and it is therefore of necessity to evaluate and analyze this potentially sizable contribution.
+In this paper, we therefore quantify the rainbowlike diagrams in RPV, and update the constraints on it using the latest results of molecular beam and atomic EDM experiments.

 This paper is organized as follows.
 We first introduce the supersymmetric and RPV interactions relevant in this discussion in the next section.
-We then calculate in Section \ref{sec:rainbow} the rainbowlike contribution to the fermion EDM and to the chromo-EDM within $R$-parity violation and give the explicit formulae.
-In Section \ref{sec:analysis}, we analyze the effect of the RPV supersymmetric rainbow diagrams by comparing with the EDM and the chromo-EDM generated by the RPV Barr-Zee type diagrams.
+In Section \ref{sec:rpvedm}, we review the Barr-Zee type diagrams within RPV and calculate the RPV rainbowlike contribution to the fermion EDM and to the chromo-EDM.
+In Section \ref{sec:many-body}, we provide formulae which relate the elementary level CP-violating processes to observables of molecular beam and atomic EDM experiments.
+We then analyze in Section \ref{sec:analysis} the effect of the RPV supersymmetric rainbow diagrams by comparing with the EDM and the chromo-EDM generated by the RPV Barr-Zee type diagrams, and set upper limits on RPV couplings from experimental data.
 The last section is devoted to the summary.
-We have also collected the detailed derivation of important formulae in the Appendix.
+We have also collected the detailed derivation of important formulae in the Appendices.